Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 ### Importing from Unity

 Importing an FBX Model automatically configures the plug-in for export.
-The plug-in remembers your Unity Project, the export filenames for your models and animations, and which objects to export per file.
+The plug-in remembers your Unity Project, the export filenames for your Models and animations, and which objects to export per file.

 Select __File__ > __Unity__ > __Import__ to open a file browser directly in your current Unity Project.